daniilsjb/plamogus/README.md

 ### Starting the Client

 Before running the client, ensure that the server has started successfully.
-The frontend may also be started from IntellIJ IDEA, or using the following commands in a terminal:
+The `client` project may also be started from IntelliJ IDEA, or using the following commands in a terminal:

 ```sh
 cd client